isb-cgc/readthedocs/docs/source/sections/gcp-info/Workflow-Costs.rst

    - `Google Platform Pricing Calculator  <https://cloud.google.com/products/calculator>`_

- - Check out our best practices for computing on the cloud: BestPractices.html
+ - For more cost-saving tips and tricks, check out the best practices for computing on the cloud: <Best Practices.html>`_.

  - If you're looking to run large job, contact us (feedback AT isb-cgc.org) and we'll help optimize your cloud costs.